A bucolic welcome to you

 Pubs on, or close to, the walks

-Some rural pubs have closed, such as the much-missed Fox and Hounds at Romney Street, but many have reinvented themselves as gastro entities, offering decent food to go with superb Kent beers from Westerham Brewery, Shepherd Neame, Larkins and the like.
+See the page on pubs.
+Some rural pubs have closed, such as the much-missed Fox and Hounds at Romney Street and Padwell Arms of Stone Street, but many have reinvented themselves as gastro entities, offering decent food to go with superb Kent beers from Westerham Brewery, Shepherd Neame, Larkins and the like.
 Each of the following offers proper meals and aim for a decent standard.
+I love to see visitors from abroad in the pubs enjoying themselves, and hearing French, Spanish, Italian being spoken etc… it makes me feel good about this area.

 I particularly like the amiable Queens Head in Downe (walk 1) with its good beer selection and ciders (the flattish Rosie’s Pig is very refreshing on a warm day), and medievally wonky Ye Olde George Inn in Shoreham (walks 2, 5, 8, 14).
 The Plough in Eynsford (walks 3, 12) is smart and right by the Darent river (the bank here is wide and grassy, a popular spot for a summer drink – often a bit too popular) and a really old bridge and ford.
-The bijou and cheery Cock Inn in Ide Hill, large Chaser Inn in Shipbourne, and the White Rock in Underriver – with its superb beer garden – are excellently placed for the Greensand Ridge walks of One Tree Hill and Ide Hill (walks 4, 6 and 7).
+The bijou and cheery Cock Inn in Ide Hill, large Chaser Inn in Shipbourne, and the White Rock in Underriver – with its superb beer garden – are excellently placed for the Greensand Ridge walks of One Tree Hill, Oldbury Hill and Ide Hill (walks 4, 6 and 7).
+I’m a big fan of the Mount Vineyard in Shoreham, with its large outdoor areas and superb setting.

 The geology of the region is interesting.
 On the terrain map above you can see how the south-facing chalk escarpment of the North Downs (which runs all the way to Folkstone incidentally) is broken by the River Darent.
 Then, beyond Sevenoaks, there is another south-facing ridge (the Greensand ridge), of sandstone, from which you can see the Ashdown Forest and the Weald of Kent.
 Both escarpments face their mirror image in the north-facing ridge of the South Downs, and beyond that the chalk highlands of north eastern France.
 Most of the walks are among the so-called dry valleys of the chalk hills behind (ie to the north of) the escarpment.
 Shoreham lies in the Darent Valley, as does Otford and Eynsford.
 Toys Hill, Knole Park and One Tree Hill lie along the Greensand ridge further south, past Sevenoaks and Brasted.